2023–24 Ukrainian Cup

 The 2023–24 Ukrainian Cup was the 32nd annual season of Ukraine's football knockout competition.
-The competition is began on 29 July 2023 and concluded on 15 May 2024 with the final.
+The competition began on 29 July 2023 and concluded on 15 May 2024 with the final.
 The competition has been resumed after being paused for a season due to the Russian invasion of Ukraine and an attempt to resume league competitions.
-In the fall of the last year (2022), there was information about possibility of resuming cup competitions in the spring (2023), but the idea was never realized.
+In the fall of last year (2022), there was information about the possibility of resuming cup competitions in the spring (2023), but the idea was never realized.

+Due to security concerns on 1 December 2023, the government of Ukraine established recommendations related to allowing spectators at stadiums.
+As result, attendance was permitted only in the spring of 2024 and was limited.

 All competition rounds consisted of a single game with a home field advantage granted to a team from lower league.
 Draw for all the rounds was blind.
 Qualification for the competition was granted to all professional clubs and four better performers of 2 last amateur seasons the 2022–23 Ukrainian Amateur Cup and the 2021–22 Ukrainian Amateur Cup.

 Team allocation and schedule

 The competition includes all professional first teams from the Premier League (16/16 teams of the league), First League (20/20), Second League (11/15) and four best performer from the previous year's Amateur Cup.
 Four second club teams from the Second League are not eligible for the tournament.